nens/gislib/gislib/datastore/readme.rst

 - NED dimensions can only add data to the chunks with the highest resolution.
-To be consistent, ED chunks also accept only data at their lowest resolution.
+To be consistent, ED chunks also accept only data at their lowest resolution, otherwise raise an exception 'Trying to put data at an aggregated level for dimension ....'
 So we can guarantee consistency and prevent dataloss.
 That means the user has to explicitly clear a datastore if he wants to add lowres stuff, by filling with nodata at the lower resolution and running a clean operation on the whole store.
 Expensive,